Namibia Wildlife Sanctuary

 Namibia volunteer packages

-We highly recommend combining your wildlife sanctuary programme with time at the project’s two Large Carnivore Research Sites, where you will get to experience life in Namibia’s vast desert region.
-Participate in conservation work being done to secure the future of Namibia’s wild large carnivores.
+We highly recommend combining your wildlife sanctuary volunteer programme with time at the project’s two Large Carnivore Research Sites, where you will get to experience life in Namibia’s vast desert region.
+Participate in conservation work to secure the future of Namibia’s wild large carnivores.
 Help with the monitoring and tracking of released cheetah and leopard and collared hyena and explore the world’s oldest desert.

 Combination project pricing 2020: